 We are proud partners with For People of Color Inc. in conducting an annual workshop devoted to empowering people of color who desire to enter the legal profession.
 At the workshop held each spring, our lawyers share their insights into the law school application process, as well as their own experiences as law school students.
 Past student participants at FPOC workshops have subsequently attended some of the nation’s best law schools and become associates at major law firms.

-We also are proud sponsors of the Los Angeles Urban Debate League, which is affiliated with the National Association for Urban Debate Leagues, an organization devoted to promoting debate programs in urban public schools across the country.
+We also are proud sponsors of the Los Angeles Metropolitan Debate League, which is affiliated with the National Association for Urban Debate Leagues, an organization devoted to promoting debate programs in urban public schools across the country.
 Debate has been shown to have meaningful results in enhancing literacy and graduation rates in high schools.
 Munger Tolles partners Bart Williams and Henry Weissmann co-chair the Los Angeles Advisory Board which has partnered with the Los Angeles Unified School District in bringing debate league programs to a number of the city’s secondary schools.
-Munger Tolles managing partner Sandra A. Seville-Jones is a member of the board.
+Munger Tolles Co-Managing Partner Sandra A. Seville-Jones is a member of the board.

 Since 2006, we have been a sponsor of the UCLA Law Fellows Program, an innovative outreach service aimed at encouraging and preparing minority undergraduates and recent graduates to attend law school.